Mitsuhamizu/channel_demo_tg_msg_sender/README.md

 ruby GPC.rb close_channel
 ```

 The advantage of this method is that you don't need to interact with the other party.
-However, please note that you are committing a closing transaction instead of a settlement transaction, and the Monitor will commit the corresponding settlement transaction after a hundred blocks of the closing transaction on chain.
+However, please note that you are committing a closing transaction instead of a settlement transaction, and the Monitor will commit the corresponding settlement transaction after 100 blocks of the closing transaction on chain.

 ## FAQ

 ### This application clearly doesn't require a payment channel to implement, so why are you forcing the inclusion of a payment channel.

 This is actually a demo of a payment channel, so I actually just forced it in because I couldn't find a better idea.
 If you think of a better way to use it, please let me know.

-### Can I treat this bot as an application that sends messages anonymously?

-I was going to call it an anonymous bot, but I realized that the server has access to your IP (Although I don't actually record your IP.), and your public key on the ckb test network.
-So I just call it msg_sender. of course.
-But if you trust me, you can think of it as a bot that helps you send messages anonymously.

 ###  Why is it so un-robust?
 If I have a problem on the way to an interaction(Like disconnecting the Internet.), it doesn't even work!